 Toilet Replacement Program:

-Also note that it is important to check for leaks around your home.
+Please note that it is still very important to check for leaks around your home.
 Your toilet can silently leak up to 300 litres a day and cost you a lot of money.

 Check if your toilet is leaking (PDF)